Erik-02/ML-Image-Classification-Flask-API/README.md

 Results.csv is where our prediction results are stored along with the certainty of that prediction.

 requirements, is as always, just the necessary libraries and versions needed to run the applications.

+Presentation explanation is a powerpoint of how the app works along with how some of the challenges was solved.